Bad Powers

 Con: Gullibility must reveal his card to all players before inviting allies.

-HEMOPHILIAC [M:JR:B] DOUBLES OWN TOKEN LOSS Jack Reda (Bad Powers)
+HEMOPHILIAC [M:Warp:B] DOUBLES OWN TOKEN LOSS Jack Reda (Bad Powers)

-number of your tokens from elsewhere must also go to the warp.
+You have the weakness of bleeding.
+Whenever you lose tokens to the Warp, an equal number of your tokens from elsewhere must also go to the Warp.

 History: Unsound evolution has deemed fit to leave the Hemophiliacs without methods to heal themselves, or reduce their damage in conflicts.
 Oops.